 The Entry Trust (Investor Acquisition of Property in Preparation for a Flip)

-In the case of entry trust, an investor coaxes a distressed seller into transferring property by recorded deed into a trust, after which the seller then executes an unrecorded assignment of beneficial interest to the investor.
+In the case of an entry trust, an investor coaxes a distressed seller into transferring property by recorded deed into a trust, after which the seller then executes an unrecorded assignment of beneficial interest to the investor.
 This is usually done in anticipation of a foreclosure.
 Entry trusts have the benefit of a certain measure of anonymity.
-However, these trusts do not delay or stop foreclosure unless the investor is willing to reinstate the loan and continue to make payments until the property is sold.
+However, these trusts do not delay or stop foreclosure unless the investor is willing to reinstate the loan and continue payments until the property is sold.

-The property is conveyed into trust and the buyer takes immediate possession.
-The trust acts as a temporary parking place for the property while the buyer works to obtain conventional financing in order to purchase the property outright at a specified price.
-Sound similar to a lease option?
-It is, except that beneficial interests in a trust are personal property, not real property, and therefore one can plausibly assert that they do not fall under executory contract provisions of the Property Code.
+Exit trusts can be a bit complicated.
+Basically, the trustor (the investor) is the "seller."
+A credit-impaired "buyer" is designated as a majority beneficiary of the trust.
+"Seller" and "buyer" are loosely-used terms in this context since there is no deed being executed into the end user at closing.
+Title is placed in the trust.
+The property is conveyed into trust by general warranty deed and the buyer takes immediate possession.
+The trust acts as a temporary parking place for title to the property while the buyer works to obtain financing in order to purchase the property outright at a specified price.
+Sound similar to a lease-option?
+It is, except that beneficial interests in a trust are personal property, not real property, and therefore one can plausibly argue that they do not fall under executory contract provisions of the Property Code.

-Creation of an exit trust is a private transaction except for the recording of a warranty deed into the trust.
-In order to achieve maximum anonymity, the name of the trust should be generic and not include names of any parties to the trust.
+Creation of an exit trust is a private transaction except for the recording of the warranty deed.
+The trust agreement is not recorded.
+In order to achieve maximum anonymity, the name of the trust should be generic.

 Exit Trusts Are a Form of Seller Financing

-The Exit Trust as an Alternative to Lease Options
+Exit Trusts as an Alternative to Lease-Options

-A well-drafted land trust provides an alternative to lease-option transactions, which are now defined to be executory contracts.
-And generally speaking, executory contracts in residential transactions are unworkably difficult, just as the legislature intended.However, one can argue with a straight face that a land trust falls outside the executory contract rules so long as the trust agreement provides for an option to purchase a beneficial interest in the trust (which is personal property), not an option to purchase the real property itself.
+A well-drafted land trust may provide an alternative to lease-options, which are expressly defined to be executory contracts.
+And generally speaking, executory contracts in residential transactions are difficult (if not almost impossible as a practical matter), just as the legislature intended.However, one can argue to a judge with a straight face that a land trust falls outside executory contract rules so long as the trust agreement provides for an option to purchase a beneficial interest in the trust (which is personal not real property) rather than an option to purchase the real property itself.

 The Anonymity Trust